J.P. Crawford Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in the league.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).
+- The Tigers' 4.51 team ERA ranks 23rd across all league pitching staffs.

-- Rodriguez makes the start for the Tigers, his 13th of the season.
-He is 4-5 with a 2.64 ERA and 74 strikeouts in 71 2/3 innings pitched.
+- Lorenzen makes the start for the Tigers, his 16th of the season.
+He is 3-6 with a 4.03 ERA and 66 strikeouts through 87 2/3 innings pitched.

-- The left-hander last pitched on Wednesday, July 5 against the Oakland Athletics, when he tossed four innings, allowing five earned runs while giving up six hits.
+- His most recent appearance came on Thursday, July 6 against the Oakland Athletics, when the righty tossed five scoreless innings while giving up three hits.

-- The 30-year-old has an ERA of 2.64, with 9.3 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .215 batting average against him.
+- The 31-year-old has put up an ERA of 4.03, with 6.8 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.